Reasons Why a Student or Score May Not Appear on Your Reports

-Missing Subscores for Calculus BC and Music Theory
+No Subscores for Calculus BC and Music Theory in 2020

-For the 2020 AP Exam administration, subscores for Calculus BC and Music Theory are not available.
+For the 2020 AP Exam administration, subscores for Calculus BC and Music Theory were not available.

-Subscores are typically available and reported in the following reports but are not included in the 2020 version of these reports in AP Score Reports for Educators:
+Subscores will be available in the 2021 version of these reports in AP Score Reports for Educators: